Activating information backflow with the assistance of quantum SWITCH: Eternal non-Markovianity and its activation through quantum-SWITCH

 Now the question arises, given exactly similar several copies of such dynamical maps whether we can activate this non-Markovianity such that information back flow can be triggered.
-In order to do that, the channels may be used in series or parallel connection.
+In order to do that, the channels may be used in series or in parallel connection.
 However, one may show that this dynamical map can not be activated even if one uses several copies of such dynamical maps either in series or in parallel when no additional resources are available.
-For the interested readers we have explicitly proved this fact in the Appendix \ref{appendix}.
+For the interested readers, we have explicitly proved this fact in the Appendix \ref{appendix}.
 Next, one may also ask whether any convex mixture of the action of two copies of such channels in two different causal order can lead to the activation phenomena.
-In order to do so let us take a convex mixtures of causal order of the action of two general channels say $\mathcal{N}_1$ and $\mathcal{N}_2$ on some target state $\rho$.
-For this, consider that with probability $p$, the order $\mathcal{N}_2 \circ \mathcal{N}_1$ has been applied on the target state $\rho$ and with probability $(1-p)$, the order $\mathcal{N}_1 \circ \mathcal{N}_2$ has been applied on the state $\rho$.
+To address this question, let's consider a convex combination of causal orders of the action of two general channels say $\mathcal{N}_1$ and $\mathcal{N}_2$ on some target state $\rho$.
+To illustrate, suppose with probability $p$, the order $\mathcal{N}_2 \circ \mathcal{N}_1$ has been applied on the target state $\rho$ and with probability $(1-p)$, the order $\mathcal{N}_1 \circ \mathcal{N}_2$ has been applied on the state $\rho$.
 If $\lbrace K_{i}^1 \rbrace$ and $\lbrace K_{j}^2 \rbrace$ represent the set of Kraus operators corresponding to the channel $\mathcal{N}_1$ and $\mathcal{N}_2$ respectively then after the action of quantum SWITCH, the joint state of the target and control system becomes \begin{widetext}

 \end{widetext} where $\omega_c$ is the initially prepared state for the control qubit.
-Now in order to have the convex mixture of two causal order let us trace out over the control system.
-We shall then have
+Now in order to have the convex mixture of two causal order, we trace out the control system and have the expression